 With AI, knowledge management becomes a dynamic system that gets smarter over time—cutting costs while continuously improving the quality of service.

 The “hidden cost” of poor KM is high.
-But the upside of great knowledge management is even higher.
+But the upside of great knowledge management in customer service is even higher.
 Done right, KM transforms service from a cost center into a growth engine:

 - Faster service → happier customers